Cvmcosta/ltijs/docs/provider.md

 #### Request authentication

-Whenever the tool receives a request **not directed at one of the reserved endpoints** it attempts to validate the request by matching the information received through the cookie with the information contained in the **ltik** token.
+Whenever the tool receives a request **not directed at one of the reserved endpoints** it attempts to validate the request by matching the information received through the [session cookie](#cookies) with the information contained in the **ltik** token.

 The `ltik` token **MUST** be passed to the provider through query parameters, body parameters or an Authorization header (Bearer or LTIK-AUTH-V1).